shivannis/xandr-docs-public/xandr-docs/articles/monetize/broker-fees.md

 ---

-# Microsoft Monetize - Broker Fees
+# Microsoft Monetize - Broker fees

 > [!IMPORTANT]
 > Broker fees are deprecated on augmented line items and programmatic guaranteed line items.
 If you wish to track a third-party fee for an ALI or PGLI, please use [Partner Fees](partner-fees.md).